 Consumer Participation The Kidney Patient Charter

 Living with advanced kidney disease has a serious negative impact on people’s quality of life.
 This report highlights problems in our health system which may become an even bigger problem due to our aging population.

-The report provides a unique insight into the patient's view of how patients, families and carers are treated by the current system and areas needing urgent reform.
+The report gives a unique insight into the patient's view of how patients, families and carers are treated by the current system and areas needing urgent reform.

 The Australian Patient Charter